 The Alzheimer’s Disease Initiative (ADI) is a statewide program that provides a variety of education and support services for Alzheimer’s patients and their caregivers.
-The objective of the program is not limited to providing support for individuals; rather a portion of the funding is also allocated towards research, experimentation, and policy.
+The objective of the program is not limited to providing support for individuals.
+Rather, a portion of the funding is also allocated toward research, experimentation, and policy.

 At the time of this writing, there were no income or asset limits.
 One’s income, however, does play a factor in determining one’s placement on the waitlist for services.
 In addition, there may be co-payments for services based on one’s income.

-In addition to living at home or in the home of a relative, applicants may reside in an assisted living facility or an adult foster care home.
+In addition to living at home or in the home of a relative, applicants may live in an assisted living facility or an adult foster care home.
 However, when applicants are assessed for program participation, their need likely wouldn’t be found to be as high as someone living at home.
 Therefore, those residing in an assisted living facility or adult foster care home would be placed lower on the waitlist.

-Clients MAY NOT be dually enrolled in the ADI program and a Medicaid funded long-term care program.
+Clients MAY NOT be dually enrolled in the ADI program and a Medicaid-funded long-term care program.

 The Alzheimer’s Disease Initiative supports patients in memory disorder centers, which are located regionally.
 These clinics specialize in the testing, diagnosis, treatment, and research on the debilitating brain disease.
-In addition to the previously mentioned respite care, including Alzheimer’s day care, and 30 day extended respite, the ADI offers families the following services:
+In addition to the previously mentioned respite care, including in-home, Alzheimer’s day care, and 30 day extended respite, the ADI offers families the following services: